enzomur/task_tracker_app/README.md

 # Task Tracker Application

 A simple task tracker app where you can add, complete, and organize tasks in categories and view by preferred time period.
-Soon: Track your task completion metrics over time with easy-to-use charts.
+Aslo track your task completion metrics over time with charts.
+App built with **Node.js**, **Express**, **SQLite**, and **Chart.js**

 ## Features

-- Add tasks with a due date.
+- Add tasks with a due date
+- Update and delete tasks
+- Mark tasks as complete
 - Organize tasks into categories (e.g., Groceries, Work, etc.).
-- Track metrics for each task (e.g., how many times you did groceries this year).
+- Track metrics for each task/category (e.g., how many times you did groceries this year).
-- Soon: Visualize task progress with a chart showing completed vs. pending tasks.
+- Visualize task completion statistics via a dynamic chart

 ## Technologies Used